-Two key components of connective tissue are collagen and elastin.
+Two key components of connective tissue are the naturally-occurring proteins collagen and elastin.
 They provide both strength and elasticity.
-Lubrication in connective tissue helps the fibers slide over one another.
+Additionally, lubrication in connective tissue helps the fibers slide over one another.
 As you might think, the more elastic the connective tissue, the more flexibility around the joint.

 Foods that are rich in essential fatty acids (EFA’s), vitamin C, sulfur, and water may help promote healthy connective tissue for enhanced flexibility.

 Essential fatty acids include omega-3 and omega-6 which are found primarily in fish, flax seeds, and liquid oils.
 These fatty acids are termed “essential” because they cannot be made in the body.
 It’s important to aim for a 3:1 omega-3 to omega-6 ratio for the most anti-inflammatory benefits.